Nigerian Dish Series – Jollof Rice

 Ghanaian Jollof Rice

 Though the Nigerian and Ghanaian Jollof rice looks similar, there is much difference between the Ghanaian and Nigerian Jollof.
-If you watch various videos on YouTube, you will notice that the preparation method for the two kinds of Jollof rice is similar.
+If you watch various videos on YouTube, you will notice that the two kinds of Jollof rice preparation methods are similar.
 However, what makes the difference is the ingredients that the Nigerians and Ghanaians use.
 For instance, the Ghanaians use black pepper and long grain basmati rice, which they call perfumed rice.
 In addition, what this dish usually goes with is a special pepper sauce called “shito.”
 The black pepper they add sometimes makes it slightly darker than the Nigerian bright red color.

 For the Nigerian Jollof rice, the difference is in the taste.
 The variety of ingredients and style of cooking makes all the difference.
 My all-time favorite is the type of Jollof rice called “Party Jollof.”
 This “Party Jollof rice” is usually for occasions where many people have to be fed.
 This type of Jollof rice is especially very unique because of its firewood taste.
 Its soft mushy texture tastes better because it is prepared outdoors with a local firewood stove in big cauldron pots.
 This technique is where it gets its unique, delicious, smoky taste.
 You could also garnish the Jollof rice with sliced onions, tomatoes, sweet corn, kidney beans, and green peas.
 It can also be served with any protein of choice and often served alongside fried plantains, Moi Moi, coleslaw, salad, etc.